Gets the primary clipboard of the widget.

 allocation, however.

-So a layout container is guaranteed that its children stay inside the assigned bounds, but not that they have exactly the bounds the container assigned.
+So a layout widget is guaranteed that its children stay inside the assigned bounds, but not that they have exactly the bounds the widget assigned.

-Gets the first ancestor of @widget with type @widget_type.
+Gets the first ancestor of the widget with type widget_type.

 For example, gtk_widget_get_ancestor (widget, GTK_TYPE_BOX)